Account Center will be unavailable Friday October 4th, 5 p.m. (ET) to the morning of Sunday October 6th.

 Complete the FAFSA®

-You can start the FAFSA (Free Application for Federal Student Aid) October 1 of your senior year.
+You can typically start the FAFSA (Free Application for Federal Student Aid) October 1 of your senior year.
 It is best to file the FAFSA as early as possible because some types of student aid are available on a first-come, first-served basis.
 Deadlines vary by state.

 Visit StudentAid.gov for details.